Follow the step-by-step plan

 Filing an objection against the 2025 assessment does not add any extra pressure or legal weight to the case regarding 2024.

 While it is possible to request a deferment of payment when submitting an objection, this would result in interest charges (invorderingsrente) on the amount ultimately due.
 We expect that most entrepreneurs will not opt for this route.
-In order to keep the strategy focused and manageable, KHN has therefore decided not
+In order to keep the strategy focused and manageable, KHN has therefore decided not to adopt this as a standard approach.

 Step-by-Step Plan: Filing Objections – Tourist Tax 2024